Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/atm_traces/Defining_the_internal_trace_file.md

 - STANDARD: sequential
     file written in extend.
 The new records are written after the old ones.
 - CIRCULAR: direct
-    access file, with a set number of fixed- length records.
-This file is accessed through a circular up- date, the new records over- writing the old ones
+    access file, with a set number of fixed-length records.
+This file is accessed through a circular up-date, the new records over-writing the old ones

 `[TRCLREC = n]`